 The life of a flight attendant seems glamorous and exciting to many people.
 Getting to jet-set around the world, staying in luxurious hotels, and working alongside dashing pilots in crisp uniforms.
-It’s no wonder that a common question people have is: do flight attendants hook up with pilots?

 If you’re looking for a quick answer, here’s the deal: while it does happen on rare occasions, pilots and flight attendants sleeping together is strongly discouraged by airlines and can lead to disciplinary action if discovered.

 In this comprehensive article, we’ll take an in-depth look at the policies, realities, and reasons behind whether pilots and flight attendants end up in the same hotel rooms and beds.
-With insights from aviation insiders, we’ll reveal what really goes on during those overnight layovers and explain the many reasons why hookups between crew members are taboo.

 Anti-Fraternization Policies For Crew Members